LA COMMUNE NOW OCCUPIES A FOUR-METER CORRIDOR, SANDWICHED BETWEEN SPACES ABOUT ELITES

 From left to right

-• The photo's blur shows how hard it is to make out the larger picture of the firing squad.
+- One must peer closely to see two small images of carnage: That behind the image above is practically invisible and here, the photo's blur show how hard it is to make out the larger picture of the firing squad.

-The museum renews this exhibit by replacing the images of carnage, but they are all as small and difficult to decipher.
+The museum renews the exhibit by replacing these with other images of army violence, but they are as small and as difficult to decipher.

-Around the corner, Tuileries palace and City Hall ruins...
+Around the corner, the ruins of the Tuileries palace and City Hall, which it is true that Communards caused...

 # # #

 I happened to be present when a high school class arrived.
-The teacher mentioned the Baron Haussmann and the Second Empire...
+The teacher mentioned Baron Haussmann and the Second Empire, then walked through the passage without mentioning La Commune.

 # # #

-and had never heard of La Commune itself.
+and have never heard of La Commune itself.

 * * *